Club Deportivo Palestino: Women's team

 The Palestino women's team plays in the Campeonato Nacional Primera División de Fútbol Femenino, the top women's football competition in Chile.

 In 2015 they won the Clausura tournament, thus ending a ten-season title streak by Colo-Colo.
 The captain, Ashraf Khatib, lifted the title.
 She was quoted as saying it was a pleasure to be the first actual Palestinian woman to lift the title in Chile.

 Former Palestino forward María José Urrutia was a member of the Chile women's national football team for the 2019 FIFA Women's World Cup.
 With a header against Thailand in Chile's 2–0 win in the group stage, she became the first Chilean player to score a goal in the FIFA Women's World Cup.

 Former Palestino defender Javiera Toro was also a member of the Chilean team at the 2019 tournament.

+Current Palestinian national team player Rania Sansur currently plays for the club.